 Not to knock groovy but we’ve seen that there are deep pains that result from customers leveraging groovy solutions.
 We commonly see our customers asking us for help after groovy has compounded in complexity.
 Here’s a few common recurring themes we see:

 - A developer decides to make a custom solution and then moves on, leaving someone else to sort this out later.

-- An admin uses uses Scriptrunner by Adaptavist, and implements custom groovy scripts and it breaks the upgrade and maintenance path delaying or even shelving the customers ability to stay up to date with Atlassian feature sets.
+- An admin uses Scriptrunner by Adaptavist, and implements custom groovy scripts and it breaks the upgrade and maintenance path delaying or even shelving the customers’ ability to stay up to date with Atlassian feature sets.

 Fun Fact: Nobody actually knows where groovy is being used today btw.

-- A custom plugin was created and now is breaking the environment because of an deprecated API and now it is preventing the company from updating to the latest software.
+- A custom plugin was created and now is breaking the environment because of a deprecated API and now it is preventing the company from updating to the latest software.

 - A Jira admin or a developer has to now maintain a huge volume of technical debt tied to scripts that break.
 This debt load increases in scale and becomes too intense to manage and the customer instance becomes unstable or even un-useable.

-- Too many groovy scripts without governance impacts performance of Atlassian products and users start to complain about the slowness of the system to get their daily work done.
+- Too many groovy scripts without governance impacts the performance of Atlassian products and users start to complain about the slowness of the system to get their daily work done.